 The Importance of Long-Term Treatment for Multiple Sclerosis

-Treatment with a long-term, disease-modifying therapy (DMT) is crucial for most patients with relapsing forms of MS, since disease activity and damage continues within the CNS even when no new symptoms are present.
+Treatment with a long-term, disease-modifying therapy (DMT) is crucial for most patients with MS, since disease activity and damage continues within the CNS even when no new symptoms are present.
 When a patient begins a treatment regimen early in his or her disease course, disease activity is slowed.
 This not only reduces the number and severity of symptom flare-ups, as well as delays the progression of the disease (and possibly delays any related disability), but also reduces the number of active lesions that appear on an MRI.

 Additionally, a 21-year prospective study of individuals (with relapsing-remitting MS) who began therapy early in the disease found that they experienced a longer lifespan than those who did not begin treatment as early.
 Of those who didn’t start treatment early, MS-related pulmonary infection was the most common cause of mortality over the 21-year period.

 - Betaseron® (interferon beta-1b)

 - Ocrevus™ (ocrelizumab)